+Student Body: First-year students and sophomores

-Prerequisites:Math 296Frequency:Fall (I)Student Body:First-year students and sophomoresCredit:4 Credits.Recent Texts:Analysis on Manifolds by Munkres
+Recent Texts: Analysis on Manifolds by Munkres

 This course is a continuation of the sequence Math 295-296 and has the same theoretical emphasis.
 Students are expected to understand and construct proofs.

 Inverse/implicit function theorems, immersion/submersion theorems.
 Quotient and dual spaces, inner product spaces, spectral theory.
 Metric spaces, basic point-set topology.
 Integration in Euclidean space, Fubini's theorem, change of variables formula.
 Topics in linear algebra: tensor products, exterior and symmetric powers, Jordan and rational canonical forms.